nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 Your Linux package manager only downloads the current ownCloud packages.
 There is one more step, and that is to run the upgrade wizard to perform the final steps of updating the database and turning off maintenance mode.
-You will see two screens.
+After using your package manager to install the current ownCloud release, you will see two screens.
 On the first screen, click the Start Upgrade button, or optionally run the ``occ upgrade`` command instead of clicking the button.

 .. figure:: ../images/updater-8.png

 ``occ upgrade``
-is more reliable, especially on installation with large datasets and large numbers of users because it avoids the risk of PHP timeouts.
+is more reliable, especially on installations with large datasets and large numbers of users because it avoids the risk of PHP timeouts.
 The ``occ`` command is in your ``owncloud/`` directory.
 You must run it as your HTTP user.
 This example is for Debian/Ubuntu::